-This first ever draft Regional City Action Plan for Coffs Harbour supports the Vision of the North Coast Regional Plan, by capitalising on the opportunities that arise from growth, while maintaining the special appeal of Coffs Harbour through its remarkable environments and attractive communities.
-Coffs Harbour has one of the highest and fastest growing levels of cultural diversity in regional NSW, with a community committed to welcoming visitors and new residents alike.
+This first ever Regional City Action Plan for Coffs Harbour supports the Vision of the North Coast Regional Plan, by capitalising on the opportunities that arise from growth, while maintaining the special appeal of Coffs Harbour through its remarkable environments and attractive communities.

+Coffs Harbour has one of the highest and fastest growing levels of cultural diversity in regional NSW, with a community committed to welcoming visitors and new residents.
+Coffs Harbour is becoming an even more attractive place for tree changers and city-dwellers seeking a lifestyle change, while maintaining connections to major cities.